monophosphate/SQL-Notes/README.md

 ['PARTITION BY' Statement](2_Intermediate%20SQL/PARTITION_BY.sql) - Divides rows/query result set into small partitons.
 Similar to 'GROUP BY' except all rows are shown.<br />

 ### Advanced SQL
+[CTE 'WITH' Statement](3_Advanced%20SQL/CTE_WITH.sql) - Temporary table from a SELECT statement that can be used in a subsequent SELECT statement.<br />
+[Temp Tables](Basic%20SQL/TEMP_TABLE.sql) - Database table that exists temporarily on the database server.<br />